cathei/BakingSheet/docs/scriptable-object.md

 So you can inspect the data, reference specific row from MonoBehaviour, or even make it Addressable.

 ## Exporting Scriptable Object
-You can create ScriptableObject assets using `ScriptableObjectExporter`.
+You can create ScriptableObject assets using `ScriptableObjectSheetExporter`.
 The path is the base path of ScriptableObject will be saved, relative to project path.
 ```csharp
 var exporter = new ScriptableObjectSheetExporter("Assets/ScriptableObject");